tarpn/tarpn-battery-backup-deluxe/README.md

 * R: Rotary encoder with switch

-# Modes of operation
+# Control Board Modes

-The digital electronics on the power board, the 5V regulator for the control board, and the critical load output are powered directly by the battery.
+The digital electronics on the power board, the 5V regulator for the Control Board, and the critical load output are powered directly by the battery.

 ## Standby